SoRobby/DjangoReactivated/testproject02/readme.md

 ##### 5. Installing Node Package Reactivated
-While in the projects root, install the node package reactivated using yarn.
+While in the projects root, install the node package reactivated following the documentations method.
 These packages will install the packages into `node_modules/`
 ```
-yarn add reactivated
+npm install reactivated
 ```

 References: